mxmlnkn/rapidgzip/python/rapidgzip/README.md

 Rapidgzip achieves up to 24 GB/s with an index and 12 GB/s without.

-Pugz is not shown as comparison because it is not able to decompress the Silesia dataset because it contains binary data, which it cannot handle.
+Pugz is not shown as a comparison because it is not able to decompress the Silesia dataset because it contains binary data, which it cannot handle.

 <details>